Elections

 New for 2026

-There are a couple of things that will be new starting with the 2026 election.
+There are a couple of things that will be new starting in the 2026 election:

-Voters list: Municipal elections will use the Elections Ontario voter list, starting in 2026.
-In previous elections, the list was provided by the Municipal Property Assessment Corporation.
+Municipal elections will use the Elections Ontario Voters' List, starting in 2026.
 You can visit www.registertovoteon.ca to confirm or add your information to the voters list.
+You can update your school support designation through MPAC’s Online School Support Tool.

 Get ready to vote